Information

 When to use this component

-Use the skip link component to give users a way to jump to the main content of a page.
+Use the skip link component to give users a way to jump to the start of the content on a page.
 You must do this to meet WCAG AA accessibility requirements.

 All Scottish Government websites must use the skip link component.